BOOK ONLINE

 Only patients in nursing homes are required to have their GP registered with DoctorDoctor to receive service.
 This ensures we are able to communicate with their usual doctor regarding any special health information and to ensure appropriate follow-up care.

+After Hours consultations with our Doctors are free of charge if you have a valid Medicare card.
 If you are not registered with Medicare or Veterans Affairs you will be required to pay a fee by cash, MasterCard or Visa for your consultation.

 Are the DoctorDoctor after hours doctors well-qualified?